theAmbassadorsLAB/Timesync-Client/README.md

 <a name="util.capitalisestring"></a>**capitaliseString** (string) : String

+Method to promote the first character of a string to uppercase.

+Parameters:
+- string : String

+Returns:
+- String

 ===

 <a name="util.formattime"></a>**formatTime** (milliseconds) : String
 Formats an integer as milliseconds into a time string like: hours:minutes:seconds:milliseconds

+Parameters:
+- milliseconds : Integer

 Returns:
 - String